ChrisCho-H/bitcoin-sdk-js/README.md

 // initialize Bitcoin Transaction object const tx = new bitcoin.Transaction();

-// add UTXO to spend as input
+// add UTXO to spend as an input await tx.addInput({
-await tx.addInput({
   txHash: txId, // transaction id of utxo
   index: 0, // index of utxo in transaction